90% of mutual funds follow an active investing style.

 #1.
 Open a Zerodha Trading and Demat Account

-Click here to go to the Zerodha website for account opening.
+Go to the Zerodha website for an account opening.

-Enter your phone number, provide email ID, name to allow account opening.
+Enter your phone number, email ID, and name to allow account opening.

 #2.
 Complete the KYC Process